 by Beverly Hutchinson McNeff

-Many years ago, the Occupy Wall Street movement in New York City, as well as other “Occupies” around the country, popped up to protest the financial challenges and wealth inequities and to call for help now.
+Many years ago, the Occupy Wall Street movement in New York City and other “Occupies” around the country popped up to protest the financial challenges and wealth inequities and to call for help, now.
 I think we can still relate, as the financial wealth gap remains quite significant.
 Many problems in our world occupy our minds, from mass shootings to domestic and global terrorism.
 Calls for attack and war have become commonplace instead of the last possible alternative to societal conflict.
 As Mother Teresa said,

-You probably know people who have experienced many challenging times, maybe even yourself.
+You probably know people who have experienced many challenging times, and perhaps even yourself.
 I frequently receive communications from supporters who are having tough times.
 I can see how the growing discontent over the problems and solutions (or lack thereof) has become fertile ground for frustration.
-It is essential that we as a society take a serious look at what is going on.
+We as a society must take a serious look at what is going on.
 It is essential that we look so that change can take place, but it must be a change that understands we belong to each other, or it will not last.

 Even though transformation is not beyond us, it is not of us alone; we cannot do it without the Holy Spirit’s help.
 This is a crucial caveat.
 We cannot heal alone.
 As the Course reminds us, we made the problem that seems outside of us and beyond the ability of poor little us.
 This powerlessness is so etched in our minds that the Course refers to it as our “ancient over-learning,” which echoes the words we hear way too often in our minds: This is too hard to learn, too difficult to apply, and maybe all this God stuff isn’t real anyway.